nowsilence/uiDemo/README.md

 # uiDemo
 ###Show some ui usage

-Ok,I will display some View usage by demo provided.
+##Ok,I will display some View usage by demo provided.

 Include：

-UISegmentControl：see more infomation at <a href='http://nowsilence.sinaapp.com/?p=58'>here</a> if you understand chinese.
++UISegmentControl：see more infomation at <a href='http://nowsilence.sinaapp.com/?p=58'>here</a> if you understand chinese.